JazzMaster/LazGFX/README.md

 Along came SDL, DirectX, and OGL....but nobody bothered to backport the BGI.
 Programming became difficult.

-You can learn OGL from SDL.
+You can learn GL "basics" from SDL.
-OGL/DX9+ was OS limited.
-So what is SDL?

 #### SDL